midnightntwrk/midnight-architecture/proposals/0005-transaction-structure-v1.md

 Replayability appears a problem at first glance, however this is trivially not the case for transactions with ZSwap inputs, if these inputs can be guaranteed to be unique.
-They are guaranteed to be so if we are resistant to Faerie Gold attacks.

-*Observation:* We are not currently resistant to Faerie Gold attacks.
-We need to mitigate these to guarantee non-replayability.
+This is guaranteed, as they are only valid if their nullifiers are unique.

 # Desired Result
 This proposal is to describe what should take place of the mocked shapes of